 Corresponding to the SA2 study, SA3 is studying all the related security aspects in TR 33.847.
 The study is progressing with 15 key issues and 23 solution proposals, so far.
 The study covers key issues and solutions for the architectural options UE-to-Network Relays and UE-to-UE Relays.
 UE-to-Network Relays with Layer-2 and Layer-3 solutions are also being studied.

-With multiple solutions being proposed for Layer-3 and Layer-2 relays, SA3 is confident that technically feasible solutions are possible for all the architectural options listed in TR23.752.
-No security roadblocks for any of the architectural key issues in TR23.752 are anticipated at this time.
+With multiple solutions being proposed for Layer-3 and Layer-2 relays.
+There are no conclusions available at present time.
+Evaluation of impact on architecture will be made for each of the solutions to facilitate conclusion drawing by SA2 on the architecture options.

 2 Actions